redseiko/ComfyMods/ReportCard/README.md

 ### Explored Stats

-  * Adds a Stats button to the large Minimap view (top-left).
+  * Adds a Stats button to the large Minimap view (top-left), can be hidden using a config-option.
   * Shows a new panel with the current player's explored stats for the current world (by biome).
   * Stats take several seconds to generate as it needs to calculate biome data for the entire map.
+  * Also shows at the bottom: player name, player ID, world name and current day in the world.

 ## Notes